harvardinformatics/micro-course/intro_to_bioinformatics/awk_intro_master.md

 `awk 'pattern { action; other action }' file`

 Meaning that every time that the pattern is true, awk will execute the action in the brackets.
-By default the pattern matches every line, so the action will be taken every line in the input file, e.g. the following command that prints every line:
+If no pattern is specified, the action will be taken for every line in the input file, e.g. the following command prints every line:

 `awk '{print}' data/hg38.genome | less`